rjames187/rjames187/README.md

 # 👋 Hey there!
 My name is Rory and I like to build stuff.

-Currently my favorite technologies to work with are Node.js, TypeScript, and Golang.
+Currently my favorite language to work with is Golang.
+I am also experienced with TypeScript and Node.js.